Gary Linnen: Unlocking the Power of Peer Leaders

 So you should probably do some type of audit on your social media as well.

-Yes, you know, that it's funny.
+Yes.
+You know, it's funny.

 I had to change mine years ago.
-I was sitting on a board, and I had my handle from college my entire life.
+I was sitting on a board and I had my handle from college my entire life.

 And, you know, the moment you become a public figure, they're like, hey, remember what you did at Cornell in 1999?
-I was like, whoa,
+I was like, whoa.

 Yes, sir.
 Yes, sir.

-So, Gary, man, what are some of of the metrics or KPIs that you as the CEO look at to determine the success or the areas that we need to improve with peer forward?
+So, Gary, man, what are some of the metrics or KPIs that you as the CEO look at to determine the success or the areas that we need to improve with peer forward?

 Yeah, so I'm going to break it up into two sides.
-So, for the high school side,
+So for the high school side,

 the major KPI is like, am I getting individuals into college?
-And so, we're looking at college enrollment data.
+And so we're looking at college enrollment data.
 And what we're finding is that for our peer leaders, the individuals that are directly

-go directly through our program,
+go directly through our program, there's

-there's a 10%, a larger 10% increase.
+a larger 10% increase.
 So 60% of them are actually enrolling in college versus 50%, which is the national average.

-And so we're outpacing the national average, but there's still work to be done in that.
-So that's one major KPI.
+And so we're outpacing the national average, but there's still work to be done

 The second one that we're looking at, particularly for participants, is around FAFSA completion.
-And so we know that
+And so, we know that

 you can apply to all your schools, but if you don't have money to be able to get in and sustain it, then you're not going to go.

-And so what we found is that schools that partner with us, they have a 26% higher fast forward completion rate versus others, which unlocks about $100 million
+And so, what we found is that schools that partner with us have a 26% higher FAFSA completion rate versus others, which unlocks about $100 million more in financial aid for

 students and or school partners with us on that side.
-So those are the two main ones that we look at, enrollment data, as well as financial aid
+So those are the two main ones that we look at, enrollment data as well as financial aid

 completion, if you will.
 On the college side, we're looking at retention.